msun5040/ClearMeds/README.md

 ## Instructions on using the program:

-1. Make sure that both the backend server and the frontend server are running
-2. In the front end,
+Before beginning, make sure that both the backend server and the frontend server are running.
+The rest should be (hopefully) straightforward!
+Our website first has a check to ensure users know that the website is not a medical professional and that it should by no means be the only thing consulted to make informed decisions on healthcare.
+Then, depending on whether the user is a patient or a provider, they can select the corresponding link.
+At this next page, users can select the active ingredient(s) that they are looking for, as well as any ingredients that they might be allergic to.
+After hitting submit, users will see a list of recommended drugs that have the same active ingredient without the allergies listed.
+Each drug will also have additional information that we hope will be useful.